proudloyaltier/timedia/README.md

 ## What's new?
 • It is now possible to update TiApps in the store

 • Folders and JSON Tiles

 • TiMedia is now a lot faster!

-• Fix some Tiri glitches and add clear our conversation command to Tiri Type!

-• Fix minor, annoying Tiles glitches!

-• Importing TiApps to tiles now fully works!

-• Introducing Tiri Shortcuts!
-The custom tiri commands that can be created in seconds!
-For developers, even add your own custom code executed after your response!
-You could open a tile, remind yourself to do something, and more!

 ## What is TiMedia?
 TiMedia is a all-in one cloud storage service.